AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-In Magento software, the highest level of a website hierarchy, above store and store view.
+In the Adobe Commerce software, the highest level of a website hierarchy, above store and store view.
 You can have multiple websites, and each website can have a different domain name.
 Websites can be set up to share customer data, or to not share data.

 _Term attributes:_

-* _Field: magento software, design, product_
+* _Field: commerce software, design, product_
 * _Related terms: store, store view_

 ### widget